HKOLWD/AlexaForce/README.md

 Once you have performed these steps, any new skills you create on the same Salesforce org, only require you to repeat steps 3, 4 and 5.

 # Step 1: Install the managed package
-Log in to your developer or sandbox org and install the package from https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000EtDfJUAV
+Log in to your Salesforce org and install the package from https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000EtDfJUAV

+Since you will be writing APEX later, you probably want to generate a new Sandbox, so you can write your skill code there.
+The managed package can not be deployed from a sandbox to a production instance, so if you install the package on a sandbox, make sure to install it on production too, before deploying your skill.

 # Step 2: Configure a Salesforce site
 In Salesforce, enter the Setup menu and find the option Build -> Develop -> Sites.